 \section{INTRODUCTION}

-Imitation learning (IL) has emerged as a central paradigm in robot learning~\cite{act, dp, pi0, alohaunleashed, 3ddp, robomimic, bridge}, offering a practical alternative to reinforcement learning by bypassing explicit reward design and costly online exploration.
-By leveraging expert demonstrations, IL enables robots to acquire manipulation skills in a data-efficient manner.
-While early applications were limited to simple pick-and-place tasks, recent advances have extended IL to long-horizon~\cite{pi0}, contact-rich~\cite{factr}, and visually complex manipulations~\cite{act, openx}.
-Widely used policies such as Action Chunking Transformer (ACT)~\cite{act} and Diffusion Policy (DP)~\cite{dp} illustrate this practicality and serve as strong baselines for imitation-based manipulation.
+Imitation learning (IL) has become a central paradigm in robot learning~\cite{act, dp, pi0, alohaunleashed, 3ddp, robomimic, bridge}, enabling robots to acquire manipulation skills from expert demonstrations without explicit reward design or costly exploration.
+While early applications focused on simple pick-and-place tasks, recent advances have extended IL to long-horizon~\cite{pi0}, contact-rich~\cite{factr}, and visually complex manipulation~\cite{act, openx}.
+Policies such as Action Chunking Transformer (ACT)~\cite{act} and Diffusion Policy (DP)~\cite{dp} demonstrate the practicality of this paradigm and serve as strong baselines for visuomotor manipulation.